v-gabriel/huffchat/README.md

 First Server response to the Client is the Huffman generator input needed for sending encoded and decoding incoming messages.

-There are some stability issues, try to wait a few seconds before sending each message.

 ### Start options

 #### 1. Using terminal and dotnet CLI